Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Conclusion

 \section{Conclusion}

 This work has proposed a novel and effective navigation algorithm for multi-robot systems.
 Its core part is called infinite-horizon model predictive control with deadlock resolution.
 Different from many heuristic methods, it can effectively detect and resolve deadlocks online before they even happen.
-In addition, it provably ensures recursive feasibility of the underlying optimization at each time step.
+In addition, it provably ensures recursive feasibility of the underlying optimization at each replanning.
 It is a fully distributed method that requires only local communication and scales well with the number of robots.
 Compared with other state-of-the-art baselines, its advantages especially in crowded and high-speed scenarios are significant, as demonstrated both in simulations and hardware experiments.
-Future work includes the extension to obstacle-rich environments in combination with search-based planning methods.
+Future work includes extensions to the obstacle-rich environment.

 \appendices